 Learn how to incorporate in Missouri and the advantages of the Missouri corporation.

-To incorporate in Missouri you file Articles of Incorporation with the Missouri Corporations Division.
-You can file online and pay $59.75 (Missouri charges an extra $21.25 for its Initial Report requirement which brings the actual filing cost to $81) to form a Missouri corporation.
-A Missouri corporation is owned by shareholders and controlled by its corporate bylaws which outline how the corporation will operate.
+To incorporate in Missouri you will need to file Articles of Incorporation with the Missouri Secretary of State, Corporations Division.
+You can file online and the cost to incorporate starts at $58, plus the extra $20 that Missouri charges for its Initial Report requirement.
+Missouri also charges a processing fee the for online payments, bringing the actual filing cost to start at about $83.
+A Missouri corporation is owned by shareholders and controlled by its corporate bylaws, which outline how the corporation will operate.

 How to Incorporate in Missouri

 Before Filing: Name Your Missouri Company

 Before you file any documents with the Missouri Corporations Division, you will need to choose a name for your Missouri corporation.
 This may not be as easy as you think.
 The state of Missouri requires new businesses to choose a name that has not already been registered to another Missouri corporation and that meets the state’s guidelines.
 You can use the Missouri Secretary of State’s business name search to check if the name you want is available.